Wharton, Cumbria

-Wharton is a civil parish near Kirkby Stephen in the Eden District of Cumbria, England, which, historically, was part of Westmorland.
+Wharton is a civil parish near Kirkby Stephen in Westmorland and Furness, Cumbria, England.
+It was historically part of Westmorland.
 It has a population of 31.
 As the population taken at the 2011 Census remained less than 100 details are included in the parish of Mallerstang.

 Wharton was historically a township in the ancient parish of Kirkby Stephen.
 It became a separate civil parish in 1866.
 It became part of Cumbria in 1974, and since 2016 has fallen within the Yorkshire Dales National Park.

 The parish has a Grade 1 listed house called Wharton Hall and a castle called Lammerside Castle.
 Kirkby Stephen railway station is within the northern boundary of the parish.